connorjan/connorjan.github.io/about/index.md

 ---
 <img style="float: right" src="/static/Head.png" height="250">

-I currently am a third year student at <a href="http://rit.edu" target="_blank">RIT</a>, and am in the <a href="http://www.rit.edu/kgcoe/program/bsms-electrical-engineering" target="_blank">BS/MS program</a> in Electrical Engineering.
+I currently am a fourth year student at <a href="http://rit.edu" target="_blank">RIT</a>, and am in the <a href="http://www.rit.edu/kgcoe/program/bsms-electrical-engineering" target="_blank">BS/MS program</a> in Electrical Engineering.
-I am also in the 'Computer Option' which means I take more of the computer-oriented classes.
+I am also in the Digital Design concentration for my MS degree.

-I am currently on co-op at <a href="http://www.railcomm.com" target="_blank">RailComm</a> for the Spring semester!
-I am on the Embedded Systems team, working on some really great and fun projects.

 I am currently looking for a Co-op for the Spring/Summer of 2016.
-I am very interested in Hardware Engineering, <a href="http://connorgoldberg.com/projects/risc_cpu" target="_blank">Digital Logic Design</a>, Embedded Systems, and Software, however, my main goal is to learn and get some great experiences!
+I am very interested in Hardware Engineering, <a href="http://connorgoldberg.com/projects/risc_cpu" target="_blank">Digital Logic Design</a>, FPGAs Embedded Systems, and Software, however, my main goal is to learn and get some great experiences!

+I recently finished an 8 month co-op at <a href="/2015/09/26/railcomm" target="_blank">RailComm</a> working on some really great projects.

 ###Interests
 I love sports (namely <a href="http://www.rit.edu/sg/rball" target="_blank">Racquetball</a>, Hockey, and Swimming),